lesterchan/wp-postviews/README.md

 ## Changelog
 ### Version 1.66
-* NEW: Add China search engines bots
+* NEW: Add China isearch engines bots
+* NEW: Ability to pass in an array of post types for get_most/least_*() functions.
+Props Leo Plaw.
 * FIXED: Notices and better way to get views from meta.
 Props daankortenbach.

 ### Version 1.65 (02-06-2013)